rackerlabs/design-system/_component_design/help-beacon.md

 ### Spacing

-Text here of why no spacing graphic...
+Because a beacon overlays all user interface elements, there are no specific spacing guidelines.

 {% endcolumn %}